Finite generation for valuations computing stability thresholds and applications to K-stability: Introduction

-Recall that by \cite{BLX-openness}, any valuation computing $\delta(X,\Delta)\le 1$ is an lc place of a $\bQ$-complement $\Gamma$, and every divisorial lc place $w$ of the complement (parametrized by the rational points of the dual complex $\DMR(X,\Delta+\Gamma)$) induces a weakly special degeneration of the log Fano pair.
-In addition, if finite generation holds for the minimizer, it is observed in \cite{LX-higher-rank} as $w$ gets sufficiently close to the minimizer, the central fibers of the induced degenerations would be isomorphic to each other and in particular are bounded.
-Therefore, in order to prove Theorem \ref{t-HRFG}, our main technical goal is to construct a specific $\mathbb{Q}$-complement $\Gamma$ with the given minimizer $v$ as an lc place, and show that in a neighborhood of $v$ in the dual complex $\DMR(X,\Delta+\Gamma)$, the rational points correspond to degenerations with bounded central fibers.
-It turns out that the existence of such a complement is in fact equivalent to the finite generation property (Theorem \ref{thm:f.g. criterion}).
+Therefore, in order to prove Theorem \ref{t-HRFG}, the remaining main technical goal is to construct a specific $\mathbb{Q}$-complement $\Gamma$ with the given minimizer $v$ as an lc place, and show that in a neighborhood of $v$ in the rational affine subspace in the dual complex $\DMR(X,\Delta+\Gamma)$, the degenerations corresponding to the rational points have bounded central fibers.
+The construction of the complement $\Gamma$ is indeed tricky, and the argument takes several steps.